 Reflecting historic patterns of ski area facilities and amenities, a substantial proportion of existing access to MMSA is provided via Minaret Road.
 This concentration of ski traffic (particularly at the end of the ski day) on a two-lane facility, with limited capacity, creates the town’s most significant recurring traffic congestion problem.

 On a peak winter day, the Mammoth Mountain Ski Area transit ridership equals approximately 14,200 passengers.
 This equates to approximately 6,400 skiers, assuming each skier makes one transit round trip per day and that 90% of the passengers are skiers.
 In addition, according to Mammoth Mountain Ski Area, during the 2003-04 ski season approximately 21,600 skiers visited the ski area on the peak day.
-Therefore, it is estimated that approximately 30% of the skiers access Mammoth Mountain Ski Area by public transit.
+Therefore, it is estimated that approximately 30% of the skiers’ access Mammoth Mountain Ski Area by public transit.

 Future Travel Demand